onlinestats/online-stats/README.md

-# online-stats
+# Online statistical algorithms for browsers and Node.js

-Collection of online algorithms for data exploration and analysis.
+Collection of online algorithms for data exploration and analysis implemented in JavaScript.
 Online algorithms process inputs piece by piece.
 That means you can process data without storing it in memory.
-More about [online algorithms](https://en.wikipedia.org/wiki/Online_algorithm)
+More about online algorithms: [https://en.wikipedia.org/wiki/Online_algorithm](https://en.wikipedia.org/wiki/Online_algorithm)

 Most algorithms of `online-stats` also support more usual batch mode (i.e. `mean([1,2,3,4])`)